tombetthauser/societyofobjects/README.md

 ### Leaving them on Earth...
 * leave sculptures in public / outdoor locations
+* socal desert northern west coast muir woods
+* computer science department bathrooms
-* no context no needless information
+* no context no information?
+* note the geolocation
 * possibly a qr code to this url
 * leave-behind sculpture or gray-area graffiti
 * known problem of pieces getting separated